-Coordinators are reminded that visual arts teachers should be using the Visual arts guide (first examinations 2016) available on the OCC.
+Until the publication of the new Visual arts guide, coordinators are reminded that visual arts teachers should be using the Visual arts guide (first examinations 2016) available on the OCC.

 Due to a publishing error in an earlier iteration of the guide, teachers are asked to ensure that the DP Visual arts guide being used to deliver the new course (first examinations 2016) is marked as "Published March 2014" on the copyright page of the guide.
-Previous iterations should be replaced with the guide currently available on the "Visual arts" page of the OCC.
-Should any further amendments be made to the guide, these will be promptly communicated to schools and a new edition of the guide will be published on the OCC.
+This most current guide is available via the OCC.
+Previous iterations should be disregarded.

-Details about the eSubmission for the new course (first examinations 2016) can be found in the Handbook of procedures for the Diploma Programme 2016.
+Details about the eSubmission for the visual arts course can be found in the Handbook of procedures for the Diploma Programme 2017.